 \section{Discussion}

 We have shown that the normalization of the DGR vs. metallicity relation at solar metallicity does not significantly evolve between $z\sim0$ and $z\sim2$.
-Such a lack of evolution is consistent with the predictions of the semi-analytic models of \citet{popping2017} and the SIMBA cosmological simulations \citep{li2019}, in which galaxies evolve {\it along} the DGR vs. metallicity relationship as a function of time.
+Such a lack of evolution is consistent with results at similar redshifts based on highly complementary measurements of the dust, gas, and metal content of damped Ly$\alpha$ systems \citep{peroux2020} and star-forming regions probed by gamma-ray-burst afterglow spectroscopy \citep{zafar2011}.
+It is also consistent with the predictions of the semi-analytic models of \citet{popping2017} and the SIMBA cosmological simulations \citep{li2019}, in which galaxies evolve {\it along} the DGR vs. metallicity relationship as a function of time.
+At the same time, the simulations of \citet{hou2019} predict measurable evolution towards lower DGR at fixed metallicity, as redshift increases.
+Accordingly, along with measures of the co-evolution of the dust and stellar mass content of galaxies \citep[e.g.,][]{donevski2020}, evolutionary measures of the DGR vs. metallicity relation have discriminating power among the descriptions of dust grain production and destruction over cosmic time in galaxy formation simulations.
 Given the narrow range in metallicity spanned by the ALMA HUDF sample, however, we have no information on the form of the DGR vs. metallicity relation at $z\sim1-2$.
 Future observations extending down towards lower metallicities and stellar masses -- and correspondingly fainter ALMA dust continuum and CO flux levels -- will be required to determine the slope and scatter of the high-redshift DGR vs. metallicity relationship, and compare with model predictions.